 - ARMs generally make sense when interest rates are high

-- If rates are super low they’ll probably rise in the near future
+- And if rates are at record lows they’ll probably rise in the near future

 Unfortunately, the general consensus is that mortgage rates have nowhere to go but up.
-That’s pretty much not debatable, given they can’t go much lower, but the big question is when?
+That’s mostly not debatable, though I wouldn’t be surprised if they do move lower this year and next.

-They could rise quite quickly if the economy gets back on track in a hurry, which is a must eventually, right?
+They could rise quickly if there’s a COVID-19 vaccine and the economy gets back on track in a hurry, which is a must eventually, right?

-So if you reside in a home that you plan on living in for the foreseeable future, gambling on an ARM right now may burn you in the near future.
+So if you reside in a home that you plan on living in for the foreseeable future, taking a chance on an ARM right now may burn you a few years from now.